 Even Raoul gets in the act, when he's still The Stoic.

 *Junior smashes a mirror in frustation*

-Raoul: You know, that's seven years of bad luck.
+Raoul: That's seven years bad luck.

 The Determinator: Raoul.
 Despite having his fingers crushed, getting shot, taking a sledgehammer to the face, falling over a railing and hitting the floor, breaking some bones, and getting stabbed by Sarah, he still attempts to kill Meg, until Burnham steps in.